 - Reservation.
 Reservation is a one time process in hotels.
 Airbnb has several steps.
 In addition to this, the host might cancel your reservation at any time.

 If you don’t have an Airbnb profile, you can create it now and receive a 20 USD bonus on your account for your future reservations.
 This is an affiliate link that gives both of us credit.

-Couchsurfing is world’s largest hospitality exchange platform.
+Couchsurfing is the world’s largest hospitality exchange platform.
 Here you can host people as well as find a couch to crash for a night or two while traveling.
 It’s a great way to meet cool international people.

-- Budget friendly.
+- Budget-friendly.
 Couchsurfing doesn’t take money for the stay, however, it’s not a hotel so don’t expect to be served.
 Instead, it’s always nice to help the hosts, with some miscellaneous daily tasks like cooking.
 Gifting a souvenir from your country is also a nice gesture.